johnwr-response/boot5fsb5mw/NOTES.md

 ### Buttons

 - Use Bootstrap’s custom button styles for actions in forms, dialogs, and more with support for multiple sizes, states, and more

+### Navbar

+- Bootstrap’s powerful, responsive navigation header, the navbar.
+Includes support for branding, navigation, and more, including support for our collapse plugin